FduAruba/AtmoModel/README.md

 # AtmoModel
-**this project is for GNSS multi-system ionosphere STEC (Slant Total Electon Content) modeling**.
+**this project is for GNSS multi-system ionosphere Slant Total Electon Content (STEC) modeling**.

 2023/9/1:

 + create this project by QHY;